-You can make money by putting ads on your website.
-There are a number of ad networks that offer ads, but I use Adsense, which is Google’s online advertising platform.
+You can make money by putting ads on your website, and there are a number of ad networks that offer ads.
+I primarily use Ezoic and highly recommend them.
+They have excellent customer service and all the tools and resources you could ask for.
+I also use Adsense, which is Google’s online advertising platform.

 The ads are easy to implement.
 You can use a plugin, but I recommend just getting the code and adding it yourself (as a widget on your side bar).
 Just be careful not to put too many ads on your site, as they can be distracting and annoying to your readers.

 This involves creating your own product to sell.
 It might be a digital product like an ebook or online course, or it could be a physical item like a t-shirt or coffee mug.
 You might also write and sell a physical book (as opposed to an ebook).

 I personally like the idea of having my own product to sell (we created online courses to teach people about money), because we own the product and can do whatever we want with it.
 We can makes changes or updated as needed, we can experiment with pricing, and we can offer whatever special promotions we want.

 If you’d like to try selling your own online courses, I recommend both Teachable and Udemy.
 The main differences are around pricing, fees, and control.
 Teachable allows you to build your courses with their platform, and you own the traffic.
 Udemy is a large network of other teachers and courses.
 With Udemy, you get traffic from their network, but you don’t have as much control of the users.

 If you have even the slightest interest in writing, I highly suggest you give blogging a try.
 It works your creative juices and gives you a platform to inform, teach, and inspire others.